ariadnacilleros/Cis-mQTL-mapping-protocol-for-methylome/README.md

 *Sometimes --keep doesn't work and keeps all the samples except the ones listes in final_list_samples.txt, if this is the case, change --keep by --remove:* \
 `plink2 --vcf qc-results/concat-allchr.vcf --maf 0.05 --remove EPIC/final_list_samples.txt --make-bed --out whole_genome_definitive/whole_genome_maf05_filt_samples`

 Be careful, when PLINK converts a VCF to a binary PLINK file set, it subsets the name of the samples from the VCF into FID and IID on the binary plink file (.bim, .fam, .bed) by searching a separator which by default is _ .
 In case of having troubles with it, we leave here a link to [costumize the read of the sample names by PLINK](https://www.cog-genomics.org/plink/2.0/input#sample_id_convert) or [how to change the name of the samples once you already have the binary PLINK file set](https://www.cog-genomics.org/plink/1.9/data#update_indiv).
-In our case we always set [--const-fid](https://www.cog-genomics.org/plink/1.9/input#double_id) flag which allows you to set FID as 0 in all the samples and the IID as the whole sample name coming from the VCF.
+In our case, we always set [--const-fid](https://www.cog-genomics.org/plink/1.9/input#double_id) flag which allows you to set FID as 0 in all the samples and the IID as the whole sample name coming from the VCF.
 Remember that to run TensorQTL, you should match the IID from PLINK with the sample name on the BED file from the methylome.

 ## Step 4.
 Prepare covariates file for TensorQTL mapping
-In this analysis the covariates that we are going to use are the sex of the samples and the first five Principal Components of our genotype.
-Therefore, first of all we will need to perform a Principal Component Analysis (PCA) with PLINK:
+In this analysis, the covariates that we are going to use are the sex of the samples and the first five Principal Components of our genotype.
+Therefore, we will need to perform a Principal Component Analysis (PCA) with PLINK:

 ```
 mkdir covariates